AdobeDocs/analytics.en/help/admin/tools/reporting-activity-manager/reporting-activity-overview.md

 ---
 # Reporting Activity Manager overview

-The [!UICONTROL Reporting Activity Manager] is available for administrators.

 If your organization experiences a degradation in reporting performance during peak reporting times, the Reporting Activity Manager enables you to self-diagnose and fix capacity issues without intervention from Adobe Customer Care.
 You can easily manage reporting queues within a single interface and immediately act​​ to improve your users' experience.

 ## Benefits